What Are the Main Causes of Motorcycle Accidents?

 - Reaching for something in the backseat, passenger seat, or on the floor

 Driving a vehicle is not a responsibility to be taken lightly.
-Drivers need to focus to drive safely and to see motorcycles and other traffic, as well as follow traffic regulations.
-When drivers get distracted by choice or no fault of their own, they cannot respond to the information in front of them, putting motorcyclists and others who share the road at risk for a severe traffic accident and accompanying injuries.
+It deserves your full focus.
+Drivers need to be mindful of motorcycles and other vehicles, as well as traffic regulations.
+When drivers get distracted, whether it’s by choice or by accident, they cannot respond to the information in front of them.
+This puts motorcyclists at risk for severe traffic accident injury.

 Driving Too Fast or Driving Too Slowly

 Even more reckless are drivers who speed around curves and corners and over hills.
 A car can easily swerve into oncoming traffic, causing a motorcycle accident.
-Speed increases the force of a collision, which also increases the danger of injury and the likelihood of fatality in a motorcycle accident.
+A simple physics lesson: Speed increases the force of a collision, which also increases the danger of injury and the likelihood of fatality in a motorcycle accident.

 Driving too slowly might not cause fatal accidents as often, but it can still lead to severe injuries when accidents occur, especially for bikers.
-When drivers go too slow they block the movement of traffic that can create unneeded slowdowns and bottlenecks: these are EXTREMELY dangerous for bikers.
+When drivers go too slow they block the movement of traffic and create abrupt bottlenecks, which are EXTREMELY dangerous for bikers.

-Slow drivers in the left-lane can start a chain reaction causing a multi-vehicle crash, putting bikers at high risk for accident and injury.
-Bikers who are involved in a multi-vehicle crash are lucky to walk away.
+Slow drivers in the left-lane can start a chain reaction, causing a multi-vehicle crash and putting bikers at high risk for accident and injury.
+Bikers who are involved in a multi-car pile-up are lucky to walk away.
 Many times, these crashes lead to a motorcyclist getting pinned between or stuck under vehicles.

 Impatient and inexperienced drivers cause accidents when they follow others too closely.
-Teenage drivers who haven’t been on the road long might not understand how important it is to leave enough space when following others.
-Impatient drivers choose to drive recklessly and tailgate others.
+Teen drivers who haven’t been on the road long might not understand how important it is to leave enough space when following others, but impatient drivers of all ages choose to drive recklessly and tailgate others.

-When drivers tailgate a motorcycle, they also risk running over the bike and/or biker.
-If the biker needs to apply his brakes or make a turn, drivers who tailgate don’t have the time or distance to react to the situation.
-When drivers are impaired from drugs or alcohol or drowsy, it makes matters worse.
-Additionally, dangerous hazards on the road such as trash, tire rubber from a blowout, and animals can start a chain reaction when traffic is present.
-If a motorcycle tries to avoid these things, drivers who are tailgating might even CRASH into the biker.
+When drivers tailgate a motorcycle, they also risk running over the bike or biker.
+If the biker needs to apply their brakes or make a turn, drivers who tailgate don’t have the time or distance to react to the situation.
+When drivers are drowsy or impaired by drugs or alcohol, it makes matters even worse.
+Additionally, dangerous hazards on the road such as trash, tire rubber from a blowout, and wild animals can start a chain reaction when traffic is present.
+If a motorcycle tries to avoid these things, drivers who are tailgating might collide with the biker.